Prisca Chesang

 Prisca Chesang (born 7 August 2003) is a Ugandan middle- and long-distance runner.
-She won the bronze medal in the 5000 metres at the 2021 and 2022 World Athletics Under-20 Championships.
+She won the gold medal in the 5000 metres at the 2022 World Athletics Under-20 Championships and the silver medal in the 5000 metres and the bronze medal in the 3000 metres at the 2021 World Athletics Under-20 Championships (after Medina Eisa and Melknat Wudu were given a two-year ban for age falsification violations and stripped of their medals in those events).

 Career

 Chesang represented Uganda at the 2020 Tokyo Olympics, competing in the women's 5000 metres event.

-She competed also in the 3000 metres at the 2021 World Athletics U20 Championships, finishing fourth with a personal best time of 9:03.44.
+She competed in the 3000 metres at the 2021 World Athletics Under-20 Championships, winning the bronze medal with a personal best time of 9:03.44 (originally finishing fourth, however Melknat Wudu was given a two-year ban for age falsification violations and stripped of her bronze medal).

+She competed also in the 5000 metres at the 2021 World Athletics Under-20 Championships and won the silver medal (originally finished third, however Melknat Wudu was given a two-year ban for age falsification violations and stripped of her silver medal).

+Chesang won the gold medal in the 5000 metres at the 2022 World Athletics Under-20 Championships (originally finished second, however Medina Eisa was given a two-year ban for age falsification violations and stripped of her gold medal).

 The 19-year-old won the 2022 San Silvestre Vallecana road 10 km (not eligible for record purposes) in a time of 30:19, beating Francine Niyonsaba, fifth in the 10,000 m at the Tokyo Games, and Beatrice Chepkoech, world record holder in the 3000 m steeplechase.

 Doping ban

 In January 2024 Chesang received a two year competition ban after testing positive for furosemide in September 2023.
 The ban is set to run from 6 December 2023.